tguerin/newton/website/docs/custom.md

 `startTime` is necessary to know when particle is emitted an be able to compute the animation duration properly.
 Most of the time it will `totalElapsed` a property from the effect, which is the total elapsed time in milliseconds since the effect started.

-`randomDuration` is provided by the `Effect` class and will provide random duration based on `minDuration` and `maxDuration`.
+`randomDuration` is provided by the `Effect` class and will give random duration based on `EffectConfiguration.minDuration` and `EffectConfiguration.maxDuration`.
 This `animationDuration` property will give the effect that particles don't fall at the same pace.

 And “voilà” you have a rain effect, to use it just reuse the code